Lifestyle Tips to Help Reduce Fatigue

 Good Quality Sleep

 Create a calm bedtime routine.
-Switch off computers and TVs an hour before bed, and read a book, take a warm bath, even have an evening potter around the garden.
-Try to stick to the same bedtime and waking-up time for a few weeks.
-And avoid alcohol and cigarettes (these are stimulants that will have you waking up earlier in the morning).
+Switch off computers and the TV (especially the news and horror films!) an hour before bed, and read a book (not a horror novel!) or take a warm bath, or even have an evening potter around the garden.
+Avoid alcohol and cigarettes (both are stimulants).

-Ensure your bedroom is clean and cosy, and a comfortable temperature (not too hot or cold).
-And use black-out curtains and an eye mask, if needed.
+Also ensure your bedroom is clean and comfortable, and the right temperature (not too warm or cold).
+Use black-out curtains and an eye mask, if needed.

 Park Your To-Do Worries on Paper!